 Just a small tip if you plan on hunting, it is suggested to practice shooting your bow with a quiver full of arrows and anything else you might have on your bow when trying to harvest an animal.

-Understandably the amount of weight that the quiver full of arrows is very minimal, but when crunch time comes, muscle memory is about all you will have to do as you draw and release your shot.
+Understandably, the amount of weight that the quiver full of arrows is very minimal.
+But when crunch time comes, muscle memory is all you will have to do as you draw and release your shot.